A Nonlinear Variant of Ball's Inequality: Main Section

 where $U+U_{\tau}(0)$ denotes the $\tau$-neighbourhood of $U$. \end{thm} Of course, in the euclidean case we may identify our domain with each tangent space, and so (\ref{eq:Nball1}) then takes the following more familiar form:

 which of course implies a non-truncated, genuine heat-flow near-monotonicity statement.

-Often nonlinear Brascamp--Lieb inequalities exhibit sufficient diffeomorphism invariance that to prove them in manifold settings it suffices to only consider the euclidean one.
-We should therefore make clear that in order to obtain an inequality at the level of generality of \eqref{eq:Nball1}, it is vital for our analysis that we work in the manifold setting at every stage in the proof, as this inequality is not sufficiently diffeomorphism-invariant to be reducible to the euclidean case, even in the case where $M\cong\R^n$.
-The main upshot of Theorem \ref{NBall1} is that one may use the local-constancy of $H_{x,\tau,j}f_j$ to perturb the argument in the right-hand side of (\ref{eq:Nball1}), either at small scales as in Corollary \ref{cor1}, which yields a slightly improved version of the local nonlinear Brascamp--Lieb inequality first proved in \cite{bennett2020nonlinear}, and at large scales as in Corollary \ref{cor2}, which states that finiteness is stable under $L^\infty$ perturbations. \begin{cor} Let $(\txtbf{B},\txtbf{p})$ be a nonlinear Brascamp--Lieb datum satisfying the same conditions as in Theorem \ref{NBall1}, then there exists a $\beta>0$ such that for each $x_0\in M$ and all $\tau>0$ sufficiently small,
+It is often the case that nonlinear Brascamp--Lieb inequalities enjoy sufficient diffeomorphism-invariance that to prove them in manifold settings that one may reduce to the euclidean setting through a partition of unity \cite{bennett2020nonlinear} or limiting argument \cite{duncan2021algebraic}.
+However, in our case, it is necessary that we work explicitly in the abstract manifold setting, as this inequality unfortunately is not sufficiently diffeomorphism-invariant to be reducible to the euclidean case, even in the case where $M\cong\R^n$.
+The main upshot of Theorem \ref{NBall1} is that one may use the local-constancy of $H_{x,\tau,j}f_j$ to perturb the argument in the right-hand side of (\ref{eq:Nball1}).
+This may be done at small scales, as in Corollary \ref{cor1}, which is an improvement of Theorem \ref{bbbfc} in the sense that there is now an explicit dependence between the error factor and the size of the neighbourhood. \begin{cor} If $(\txtbf{B},\txtbf{p})$ is a nonlinear Brascamp--Lieb datum satisfying the same conditions as in Theorem \ref{NBall1}, then there exists a $\beta>0$ such that for each $x_0\in M$ and all $\tau>0$ sufficiently small,